j1sk1ss/CordellCompiler/src/opt/README.md

 ```

 ## Conditional branches unroll
 - [condunroll](https://github.com/j1sk1ss/CordellCompiler.PETPRJ/blob/x86_64/src/opt/condunroll.c) - The fifth optimization works with `switch`, `if`, and `while` statements, similarly to funcopt.
-Its main goal is to remove unreachable code.
-For example, code inside `while (0)` is never executed.
+Its main goal is removing unreachable code in condition scopes.
+For instance, code inside `while (0)` is never executed, same situation with `else` block in `if 1;` statement.
 Example:
 ```CPL
 {
     start() {